 Item 1: Opening of the meeting and election of chairman of the general meeting

-The nomination committee proposes that Carl Svernlöv, attorney at law, Baker & McKenzie Advokatbyrå, is appointed as chairman of the general meeting.
+The nomination committee proposes that Carl Svernlöv, attorney at law, Baker & McKenzie Advokatbyrå, is appointed as chairman of the general meeting, or, in his absence, the person appointed by him.

 The nomination committee proposes that the board shall consist of seven directors.
 The nomination committee further proposes that the number of auditors shall be one registered accounting firm.